Singaporebrides | Weddings 101

 Step 1: Get Your Budget Right

 Depending on how traditional your family is, either you or your parents will be paying for the wedding.
 No matter how deep your pockets go, it is always a good idea to have a budget so that your wedding plans don’t go out of hand.
-Whether you have a budget of $10, 000 or $1000, 000, there are definitely wedding vendors and services out there to cater to your needs.
-For example, our Photography Listing has a budget feature that helps you narrow down on your specific requirements.
+Whether you have a budget of $10,000 or $1,000,000, there are definitely wedding vendors and services out there to cater to your needs.
+We have many articles related to wedding budget that you can refer to, including common mistakes you can avoid and some surprisingly simple ways you can keep within your budget.

 The first thing you should do is to have a rough date in mind.
 If you’re only just beginning to plan your wedding, choose a date at least six months from now.
 If you’ve already had your ROM, then you’ll just need a date for the banquet at a hotel or a restaurant.
 Otherwise, you’ll have to coordinate your solemnisation date with that of the hotel or restaurant availability.
-Finding the right venue will definitely take awhile, but our Banquet Listing, in alphabetical order and virtual tours, will help you save a lot of time.
+Finding the right venue will definitely take awhile, but directory of venues will help you save a lot of time.
 Decide if you would prefer a hotel or restaurant; they each come with their pros and cons, such as convenience and capacity.
 Make appointments to meet with their consultants and look through their wedding package details to see what they have to offer.

 I’m sure most women will not hesitate jumping into this step right away.
-It is, indeed, a very fun and exciting part of the wedding planning process, but some women don’t realise what a difficult task it can be, especially when you are presented with a multitude of boutiques and gown styles, as you can see from our Fashion spreads.
+It is, indeed, a very fun and exciting part of the wedding planning process, but some women don’t realise what a difficult task it can be, especially when you are presented with a multitude of boutiques and gown styles.
 Are you a Goth Bride, or are you dreaming of a fairytale wedding?
-You can start by browsing our Boutique Listing.
+You can start by browsing our list of bridal boutiques.
 There are plenty of off-the-rack or made-to-order wedding gowns to choose from, and not forgetting the rest of the bridal party, such as the groom, bridesmaids and best men, who will need outfitting as well.
 Many brides like to coordinate the colours of their wedding party, so you have to plan for that early if you want to custom make your outfits.

 At this point, there are a few other things you cannot wait until the last minute to confirm.
 Your photographer and videographer are very important for your wedding day.
 Their purpose is to capture your memories for posterity so you need to find ones that you trust and who will not interrupt the events of the day so that you are at your most natural and beautiful on your big day.
 Book them early so that you won’t be disappointed.
 You’ll also need to coordinate your wedding entourage at this stage: rent your wedding car if you need one.
-After that, you should speak to your chosen florist to discuss your venue décor, as well as your hand bouquet, corsages, boutonnieres and car decorations.
-You can find a list of their services at our Directory Listing.
+After that, you should speak to your chosen stylist to discuss your venue décor, as well as your hand bouquet and wedding day looks.Coral and Mint Retro Garden Wedding at Alkaff Mansion by Bryan Jean Photography

 Step 5: Start On Your Guest List

 You must have heard the nightmares associated with the guest list and the seating plan.
 The key to getting this right is to start early, and a spreadsheet application, like Microsoft Excel.
 When you decided on your budget in Step 1, you must have agreed on the amount you will spend on your venue and banquet.
 Once you have booked your venue, you already have a number you can work with, so start writing out those names.
-The process is very simple to begin with (on an Excel worksheet, of course): first write down the names of those you definitely want at your wedding.
-These should include the key people in your wedding such as family, best men, bridesmaids, and close friends.
-Then work outwards like you’re doing a family tree so you don’t miss any connection.
-After that, get a list of relatives and friends your parents would like to invite and add them to the list, without regard to the number of people at this point.
-Once you are sure you have not overlooked anyone, start deleting names off the list.
-This can be a very sensitive part of the wedding planning process, so be prepared to compromise a little with your partner and parents.
+We have looked at some of the most common questions couples usually have while planning their guest list.
+Hopefully it will help you too!

 Step 6: Design and Order the Invitations